What Causes Varicose Veins?

 Are varicose veins dangerous?
 While most people don’t develop serious problems from varicose veins, it is a common misconception that they are just a cosmetic issue.

-According to the American Heart Association, approximately 30 million American adults have varicose veins.
+According to the American Heart Association, approximately 33 million American adults have varicose veins.
 Also known as dilated veins, varicose veins result from increased pressure in the leg veins, similar to what causes spider veins.
-This increased pressure can be due to multiple reasons, such as weakness in the vein valves (known as venous insufficiency), blood clots, compression of the vein, or lifestyle.
+This increased pressure can be due to multiple reasons, such as:

 Varicose veins are diagnosed by a physical exam and should be part of your annual physical.
 Some common risk factors for developing varicose veins include: